lucasdamasceno96/lucasdamasceno96/README.md

 ## 🎓 Education

-PUC Minas University - Degree in Analysis and Systems Development

-Alcance College - MBA in Cloud Computing
+Pursuing a Professional Master’s in Information Security at University of Brasília (2025–2026), with two postgraduate MBA in Statistics & Cloud Computer , and a Bachelor’s in IT and Systems Development(PUC Minas University).

 ## 🌍 Languages